Sainte Chapelle

 5 Star Rating Probably one of the most beautiful place to visit in Paris.
 Walking up the stairs and then getting into the Chapel is just breathtaking.
 The colours of the windows are beautiful and relates the story from Genesis to the Apocalypse.
 With the Paris pass, you get free entry but you will have to pay a fee to get the audio guide.
 We were the last entry which meant that we got to have the chapel for ourselves as they were closing it down.

-Amanda - a month ago
+Amanda - 3 months ago

 Show More